Probabilistic Contrastive Learning for Domain Adaptation: Discussion

-Table~\ref{tab:different_feature_position} gives the experimental results and we obtain the following observations. \textbf{First}, the above three projection heads all get lower performance than PCL, which indicates that the key reason for the gain of PCL is not from the use of the projection head. \textbf{Second}, both LCL and PCL-$\ell_{2}$ are inferior to PCL, which shows that simply introducing class weight information cannot effectively enforce features to locate around class weights.
-Thus, it is necessary to deliberately design a contrastive learning loss to explicitly constrain the distance of feature and class weights. \textbf{Third}, the results experimentally verify the motivation of PCL.
-The current contrastive learning methods~\cite{dwibedi2021little, chen2021empirical, chen2021exploring} all follow the standard paradigm of feature+$\ell_{2}$ normalization.
-In particular, neither the perspective of the projection head nor the introduction of class weights can lead to PCL since there is no reason for them to adopt probability nor is there a reason to discard the $\ell_{2}$ normalization widely used in contrastive learning.
-In this work, however, our motivation is exactly that contrastive learning needs to reduce the deviation between the features and class weights for domain adaptation.
-Therefore, we can confidently point out that the features need to be replaced by probabilities and the $\ell_{2}$ normalization should be removed (in section~\ref{method_PCL}).
+Table~\ref{tab:different_feature_position} gives the experimental results and we obtain the following observations. \textbf{First}, the above three projection heads all get lower performance than PCL, which indicates that the key reason for the gain of PCL is not from the use of the projection head. \textbf{Second}, both LCL and PCL-$\ell_{2}$ are inferior to PCL, which shows that simply introducing class weight information cannot effectively enforce features to gather around class weights.
+It also means that to reach the goal, the loss function needs to be carefully designed. \textbf{Third}, the results experimentally verify the importance of core motivation.
+Without realizing the problem of features deviating from class weights, we cannot break out of the standard paradigm and induce PCL.
+Because we have neither reason to use probability nor reason to abandon the widely used $\ell_{2}$ normalization.
+Even if, like TCL~\cite{singh2021semi}, happens to extend the projection head to softmax, it still has no enough motivation to remove the $\ell_{2}$ normalization that is widely used in contrastive learning.
+In this work, however, our core motivation is exactly that the deviation between the features and class weights is a key factor affecting contrastive learning performance.
+Based on this, we naturally induce the concise form of PCL (in Sec.~\ref{method_PCL}).